-Trainees can raise difficulties safely in processes that give them confidence that the education provider will act fairly and transparently, that they will not be disadvantaged by raising legitimate concerns, and that their complaint will be acted upon in a timely manner.
+Trainees can raise difficulties and concerns about bullying, harassment, racism and discrimination safely in processes that give them confidence that the education provider will act fairly and transparently, that they will not be disadvantaged by raising legitimate concerns, and that their complaint will be acted upon in a timely manner.

-Standard 5: Resources to deliver the program of study
+Resources to deliver the program of study

 This group of standards addresses the academic and teaching staff, including supervisors, the technical and administrative staff, and the educationally and contextually appropriate physical, clinical, and information resources to deliver a program of study for endorsement for cosmetic surgery.
-The resources include resources provided directly by the education provider, and facilities and people provided by other organisations such as training sites to support trainees' learning, so they achieve the graduate outcomes.
+The resources include resources provided directly by the education provider, and facilities and people provided by other organisations, such as training sites, to support trainees' learning, so they achieve the program outcomes including the AMC Outcome (Capability) Statements for Cosmetic Surgery Programs of Study.